Jeera Rice

 Easy Homemade Jeera Rice Recipe

 Studded with earthy spices, this cumin rice packs all the fragrance and aroma your Indian meals need.
 Every bite is full of warm, cozy flavors from the combination of star anise, cinnamon, and cumin.
-With a 30-minute cooking time and simple instructions, this rice still manages to come out nice and fluffy.
+With a 30-minute cooking time and simple instructions, the rice still manages to come out nice and fluffy.
 The secret is in letting it soak before adding it to the pot.
 After that, bloom the beautiful spices and watch your kitchen transform into a traditional Indian restaurant.

 Topped with fresh coriander for a pop of color, Jeera rice, aka Jeera bhaat, will become your new favorite side for lunch and dinner.
 Fresh or frozen and thawed, it’s a comforting bowl of rice you’ll always enjoy.